Yelp/paasta/docs/source/isolation.rst

 then the kernel will invoke the OOM killer, which in turn will kill off one of the processes in the cgroup (often, but not always, this is the biggest contributor to the memory usage).
 If this is the only process running in the Docker container, then the container will die.
-The mesos framework which launched the task may or may not decide to try and start the same task elsewhere.
+Kubernetes will attempt to reschedule the pod to maintain the desired number of replicas specified in the Deployment.
+For each paasta instance, a deployment is created which manages the state of the pods for that instance, ensuring that a specified number of replicas (specified in soa-configs) are running at any given time.

 CPUs
 """"

 CPU enforcement is implemented slightly differently.
-Many people expect the value defined in the ``cpus`` field in a service's soa-configs to map to a number of cores that are reserved for a task.
-However, isolating CPU time like this can be particularly wasteful; unless a task spends 100% of its time on CPU (and thus has *no* I/O), then there is no need to prevent other tasks from running on the spare CPU time available.
+Many people expect the value defined in the ``cpus`` field in a service's soa-configs to map to a number of cores that are reserved for a pod.
+However, isolating CPU time like this can be particularly wasteful; unless a task spends 100% of its time on CPU (and thus has *no* I/O), then there is no need to prevent other pods from running on the spare CPU time available.

-Instead, the CPU value is used to give tasks a relative priority.
+Instead, the CPU value is used to give pods a relative priority.
 This priority is used by the Linux Scheduler decide the order in which to run waiting threads.